mcollovati/quarkus-hilla/README.md

 **NOTE**: This is an **unofficial community extension**, and it is **not** directly related **nor** supported by Vaadin Ltd.

+## Notable changes

+### Lit and React extensions

 Starting with `2.4.1`, the extension is subdivided into two main artifacts based on the desired front-end framework:

 * `quarkus-hilla` for `Lit` based applications
 * `quarkus-hilla-react` for `React` based applications

+### Vaadin Unified platform

 Since Vaadin `24.4`, Flow and Hilla are unified in a single platform.
 As a consequence, there have been a considerable amount of changes in Hilla, for example the `groupId` of Maven artifacts and Java package names moved from `dev.hilla` to `com.vaadin.hilla`.
-Quarkus-hilla will follow the Vaadin platform releases, so the extension version will bump from `2.5` series to `24.4`.
+Quarkus-Hilla will follow the Vaadin platform releases, so the extension version will bump from `2.5` series to `24.4`.
 In addition, the minimum supported Quarkus version will be `3.7`.

+### Integration with Vaadin Quarkus extension

+To provide better support for Hilla on the Quarkus platform and simplify maintenance, the `quarkus-hilla` extension will depend on the existing [Vaadin Quarkus extension](https://github.com/vaadin/quarkus/), starting with `24.5`.
+This integration eliminates the need for code duplication and ensures tighter alignment with Vaadin's ecosystem, offering more streamlined updates and improved stability.
+By leveraging the Vaadin Quarkus extension, users of `quarkus-hilla` will benefit from enhanced compatibility with future Vaadin features.

 ## Limitations